1hew/ComfyUI-1hewNodes/web/docs/TextCustomExtract/en.md

 # Text Custom Extract

-**Node Function:** The `Text Custom Extract` node extracts values of specified keys from JSON objects or arrays, supporting both precise matching and enhanced matching modes, ideal for data extraction and processing scenarios.
+**Node Function:** The `Text Custom Extract` node extracts values of specified keys from JSON objects or arrays, supporting both precise matching and enhanced matching modes, with label filtering capabilities, ideal for data extraction and processing scenarios.

 ## Inputs